|CAPTAIN CORELLI'S CEPHALONIA|

 AntiSamos beach: where the landing craft came ashore and where the Italian encampment was based.

-Sami and AntiSamos, an original village lost during the earthquake.
+and AntiSamos, an original village lost during the

-Dr Yiannis' village, photo by Sami photo shop
+Dr Yiannis' village, photo from Sami photo shop

 Agia Fanentes Monastery: high in the hills above Sami, this is the location for the opening and closing festival scenes.

 Sia Monastery: the love scene between Corelli and Pelagia was filmed at this old monastery near Myrtos.